lbussy/brew-bubbles/docs/installation/index.rst

 - Add the SPIFFS file
   - Check the second checkbox
   - Click the ellipsis (...) next to the text field
-  - Navigate to the firmware directory, select `spiffs.bin` and click "*Open*"
+  - Navigate to the firmware directory, select `littlefs.bin` and click "*Open*"
   - In the right-most text field after the "*@*"* symbol, enter the address `0x300000` (zero, the lower-case letter "X", followed by the number "3" and five zeros)
 - Set the CrystalFreq to `26M`
 - Set the SPI Speed to `40MHz`